 I said to Love.

-In this stanza, the theme becomes extremely negative describing the feeling that love has caused Hardy.
-He uses religious words such as ‘cherub’ to make clear that love can make one feel like an angel, who is described in the bible as attending to God.
-The use of swan and dove creates a theme of purity, since both birds are white in colour and represent purity and peace.
+In this stanza of ‘I Said To Love,’ the theme becomes extremely negative describing the feeling that love has caused Hardy.
+He uses religious words such as ‘cherub’ to make clear that love can make one feel like an angel, who is described in the Bible as attending to God.
+The use of swan and dove creates a theme of purity, since both birds are white in color and represent purity and peace.
 Therefore, in this case, Hardy is illustrating that love is not always pure and peaceful – it is sometimes corrupt and full of ‘iron daggers of distress’ (using alliteration again on the ‘d’s).
 Love does not always produce positive feelings.

 “Depart then, Love! . . .